allen-cell-animated/colorizer-data/documentation/GETTING_STARTED.md

 > **_NOTE:_** To use a dataset with our public build of Timelapse Feature Explorer, the dataset must be accessible using the HTTPS protocol (e.g., `https://example.com/your-dataset/`).
 If you need to use HTTP, run a local instance of the viewer.

-For this tutorial, you can load a copy of the processed example dataset on GitHub.
+For this tutorial, you can load a pre-processed example copy of the dataset on GitHub.
 You can access it at this URL: [https://raw.githubusercontent.com/allen-cell-animated/colorizer-data/main/documentation/getting_started_guide/processed_dataset](https://raw.githubusercontent.com/allen-cell-animated/colorizer-data/main/documentation/getting_started_guide/processed_dataset)

+However, if you have updated the dataset files or want to use a local dataset, skip to the next section.

 ### Opening your dataset